USS Mahan (DDG-72): Namesake

-She is named for seapower naval theorist Admiral Alfred Thayer Mahan USN (1840-1914) and is the fourth Navy ship to bear the name.
+She is named for seapower naval theorist Admiral Alfred Thayer Mahan USN (1840–1914) and is the fourth Navy ship to bear the name.
 Mahan served with the Union's blockading squadrons during the American Civil War, and served as President of the Naval War College for two terms.
 Furthermore, he was a renowned U.S. Naval theoretician and is best known as the author of the book "The Influence of Sea Power upon History", which, with his other scholarly works, continues to influence strategic and geopolitical thinking throughout the world.

 Service history

 The keel of Mahan was laid on 17 August 1995.
 Her mast was stepped on 6 February 1996, and she was launched and christened later that year on 29 June.
 The ship's sponsor is Mrs. Jennie Lou Arthur, wife of Admiral Stan Arthur.
 Her Aegis Combat System was lit off on 19 December.

 1997 was a busy year for Mahan.
 Alpha/Bravo trials occurred on 21 July, Charlie trials on 5 August, and Delta trials on 12 August.
 The ship was officially transferred to the Navy on 22 August, and her Crew moved aboard on 17 October.

 The ship’s first underway was 16–17 January 1998 from Bath, Maine, to Portland, Maine, for a three-day port visit.
 The weather was particularly heavy, and many of the crew members who had not put to sea before felt the effects of seasickness.
 Underway from Portland on 21 January, the ship pulled into her new homeport of Norfolk, Virginia, on 24 January.
 Mahan stayed in Norfolk until departing for her commissioning ceremony.

-Mahan was commissioned at 1100 on 14 February 1998 at Tampa, Florida by the Commander, Naval Surface Forces Atlantic, Vice Admiral Henry C. Griffin, III, USN with Commander Michael L. James, USN, commanding.
+Mahan was commissioned at 1100 on 14 February 1998 at Tampa, Florida by the Commander, Naval Surface Force Atlantic, Vice Admiral Henry C. Griffin, III, USN with Commander Michael L. James, USN, commanding.
 Distinguished guests included Mr. Allen Cameron, President of Bath Iron Works, the Hon.
 Charles T. Canady, Congressman from Florida’s 12th District, and the Hon.
 George Nethercutt, Congressman from Washington’s 5th District.
 Mahan stayed in Tampa until 17 February, returning to Norfolk on 21 February.
 Mahan briefly left at the end of the month to conduct Combat Direction Finding System testing at sea.